Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

 +-----------------+--------------+-------------------+--------------------------------------------------------
 ```

 You can see 30 tasks are grouped into 4 sessions of ~60 minutes each.
+The program takes milliseconds to run.
+Had we tried this using a naive approach imagine the amount of time it would have taken.

 > Since we are generating random duration for each tasks each time the split and grouping may not be the same for each run of the program